Checklist for Hiring an Employee

-10) Deposit withheld federal income tax, employer’s and employees’ share of FICA tax and federal unemployment tax
+11) Deposit withheld federal income tax and employer’s and employees’ share of FICA tax and deposit federal unemployment (FUTA) tax

-Employers can make Minnesota tax deposits electronically using the Department of Revenue’s Minnesota e-Services system; by telephone at (800) 570-3329; or by creating and mailing payment voucher.
+Employers can make Minnesota tax deposits electronically using the Minnesota Department of Revenue e-Services Payment Voucher System; by telephone at 800-570-3329; or by creating and mailing payment voucher.
 Some employers are required to pay electronically.
 Employers must deposit Minnesota withholding tax following a semiweekly or monthly schedule.
-For deposit schedule information, see the Minnesota Income Tax Withholding instruction booklet available from the state Department of Revenue.
+For deposit schedule information, see the Minnesota Income Tax Withholding Instruction Booklet and Tax Tables.

-12) File federal quarterly withholding return or file employment taxes annually
+13) File federal quarterly withholding return (quarterly) or employment taxes (annually)

-Returns may be filed online or by touchtone telephone at (800) 570-3329.
+Returns must be filed online through the Minnesota Department of Revenue e-Services, or by phone at 800-570-3329.
 A quarterly return must be filed even if the employer paid no wages subject to withholding, had no employees during the quarter or had not withheld tax.

-All wage detail reports must be filed online.
+All wage detail reports must be filed online with the MN Unemployment Insurance (UI) program, see Wages & Taxes.
 A quarterly wage detail report must be filed even if the employer paid no wages or had no employees during the quarter.